PsilAxis/Discord-Dalle3-Bot/README.md

 ### Additional Information
 The bot limits users to 3 uses of the /generate command per day.

+OpenAi rate limits your requests depending on account level, you can see more information here: https://platform.openai.com/docs/guides/rate-limits/usage-tiers?context=tier-free

+Prompts are reviewed by the Moderation API from openAI, more information here: https://platform.openai.com/docs/guides/moderation/moderation

 The Dall-E API endpoint is used for image generation, and the generated image is displayed in a Discord embed.

 ## Troubleshooting